JoeLumbley/Shape-Editor/README.md

 ### How Point Mirroring Works
-- **Symmetrical Design**: Users can draw a shape on one side of the horizontal axis, and the Shape Editor automatically generates the mirrored counterpart on the opposite side.
+- **Symmetrical Design**: You can draw a shape on one side of the horizontal axis, and the Shape Editor automatically generates the mirrored counterpart on the opposite side.
 This saves time and effort in manually creating symmetrical shapes.
-- **Interactive Feedback**: As users adjust points or modify the shape on one side, the mirrored shape updates in real-time, providing immediate visual feedback.
+- **Interactive Feedback**: As you adjust points or modify the shape on one side, the mirrored shape updates in real-time, providing immediate visual feedback.

 #### Benefits of Point Mirroring
 1. **Efficiency**: Reduces the time needed to design symmetrical shapes, making the workflow faster and more efficient.
-2. **Creativity**: Encourages experimentation with shapes, as users can easily visualize and create complex designs without the hassle of manual adjustments.
+2. **Creativity**: Encourages experimentation with shapes, as you can easily visualize and create complex designs without the hassle of manual adjustments.
 3. **Precision**: Ensures that both sides of the shape are perfectly aligned and proportional, enhancing the overall quality of the design.
 4. **User-Friendly**: Simplifies the design process for users of all skill levels, making it accessible to beginners while still being useful for experienced developers.